-This short story is part of a forthcoming collection called ORIGINS, set in the Legends of the Known Arc universe.
-If you enjoy it, please share and comment.
+This short story is set in the Legends of the Known Arc universe.
+If you enjoy it, please share!
+Also, drop me a note and let me know what you thought.

 The sanctification ceremony of a Mucktu novice takes a turn when a legendary historical figure makes an unexpected appearance.